byjackpierce/Comprehensible-Input-AI-Demo/docs/demo-scenarios.md

 The dialogue ends not with a conclusion, but with an aporia — a moment where the speaker admits that no clear answer can be found.

-User guess: “mental dead end”
+User guess: "mental dead end"
-🧠 LLM score: 9.7/10
-🧠 LLM feedback: “Exactly — ‘aporia’ refers to a philosophical impasse, a state of doubt or unresolvable uncertainty.”
+🧠 AI feedback: "Correct! 'aporia' refers to a philosophical impasse, a state of doubt or unresolvable uncertainty."

 ⸻

-✅ Demo ends (score ≥ 9.5 after 3 sentences)
+✅ Demo ends (correct guess after 3 sentences)

-🧠 Final AI summary:

-You began with the idea of a flaw or contradiction, which is partially true.
-Over time, you refined your guess to reflect the internal state of unresolved uncertainty, which is the essence of aporia.
-This was a great example of inference through abstract reasoning and cumulative context.